pik-ride2work/Ride2Work/blog-articles/k8s_guide.md

 kubectl apply -f deployment.yaml
 ```

-Now, you can also monitor the state of your pods by executing the following commands:
+Now, you can also monitor the state of your deployments and pods by executing the following commands:
 ```console
 kubectl get deployments
 ```